maksbh/Dyablo/Readme.md

 The CMake superbuild should automatically find dependencies and warn you if any dependency is missing.
 CMake version > 3.16 is needed to compile Kokkos.

 You will need a recent C++ compiler compatible with C++17 and capable of compiling Kokkos.
 Recommended compiler versions for Dyablo are :
-* `g++` > 8.2
+* `g++` > 12
 * `icc` > 19.0.5
-* `clang` > 8.0
+* `clang` > 11
-* `nvcc` > 11.2
+* `nvcc` > 12
 * ...

 Other dependencies include :
 * MPI
-* HDF5 (parallel)
+* HDF5 in parallel mode (apt install libhdf5-mpi-dev)
 * libxml2

 #### Dependencies for GPU

-To compile for GPU, a CUDA installation is needed, preferably newer than CUDA 11.2.
+To compile for GPU (Nvidia), a CUDA installation is needed, preferably newer than CUDA 11.2.
 Dyablo supports both CUDA-Aware and non CUDA-Aware MPI implementations when compiling for GPU, make sure that cuda-aware support has been correctly detected in the CMake logs.

 Kokkos automatically detects and sets the CUDA compiler when Kokkos_ENABLE_CUDA is ON :
 * When the C++ compiler is not compatible with CUDA, Kokkos uses NVCC to compile device code.
 NVCC version must be >= 11.2
 * When the C++ compiler is compatible with CUDA (e.g clang), Kokkos uses this compiler For more details, see the [Kokkos documentation](https://github.com/kokkos/kokkos/wiki/Compiling)

+##### For other GPU vendors :

+AMD and Intel GPUs are also supported, see "Build on specific systems" for details.

+GPU-Aware auto-detection only works for OpenMPI on Nvidia, use `-DDYABLO_USE_MPI_CUDA_AWARE_ENFORCED=ON` if you know your MPI implementation is GPU-Aware but it was not detected automatically.

-### Superbuild : build bitpit/PABLO, Kokkos and dyablo alltogether
+### Superbuild : build Kokkos and Dyablo at the same time

-The top-level `CMakeLists.txt` uses the the super-build pattern to build Dyablo and its depencies (here PABLO and Kokkos) using cmake command [ExternalProject_Add](https://cmake.org/cmake/help/latest/module/ExternalProject.html).
-Using the superbuild is the recommended way to compile Dyablo because it ensures that the Kokkos compilation configuration (Architecture, enabled backends, etc...) is compatible with how Dyablo is configured.
+The top-level `CMakeLists.txt` uses the the super-build pattern to build Dyablo and its depencies (here Kokkos) using cmake command [ExternalProject_Add](https://cmake.org/cmake/help/latest/module/ExternalProject.html).
+Using the superbuild is the recommended way to compile Dyablo because it ensures that the Kokkos compilaton configuration (Architecture, enabled backends, etc...) is compatible with how Dyablo is configured.

-To build bitpit, Kokkos and dyablo (for Kokkos/OpenMP backend which is the default)
+To build Kokkos and dyablo (for Kokkos/OpenMP backend which is the default)

 ```bash
 mkdir build_openmp; cd build_openmp